nno24/audiometa/README.md

 -   Enhanced UX design.
 -   Add dropzone, so possible to drag/drop files
 -   Possibility to add multiple files at the same time.
--   Automatic deleting of files on a specified timeout, in case the user didn't trigger the events for deleting the file. ( go to home page ( home icon ), or download )
+-   Automatic deleting of files on a specified timeout, in case the user didn't trigger the events for deleting the file. ( go to home page )

 ## Technologies Used